The Hobbit (film series): Del Toro's departure

-In 2010, del Toro left the project because of ongoing delays.
-On 28 May he explained at a press conference that owing to MGM's financial troubles the Hobbit project had then not been officially green-lit at the time.
-"There cannot be any start dates until the MGM situation gets resolved ....
+On 28 May 2010, he explained at a press conference that owing to Metro-Goldwyn-Mayer's financial troubles the Hobbit project had then not been officially green-lit at the time.
+"There cannot be any start dates until the MGM situation gets resolved....
 We have designed all the creatures.
 We've designed the sets and the wardrobe.
 We have done animatics and planned very lengthy action sequences.
 We have scary sequences and funny sequences and we are very, very prepared for when it's finally triggered, but we don't know anything until MGM is solved."
 Two days later, del Toro announced at TheOneRing.net that "In light of ongoing delays in the setting of a start date for filming", he would "take leave from helming", further stating that "the mounting pressures of conflicting schedules have overwhelmed the time slot originally allocated for the project. ...
 I remain an ally to it and its makers, present and future, and fully support a smooth transition to a new director".
-Reports began to surface around the Internet about possible directors; apparently the studios wanted Jackson, but such names as Neill Blomkamp, Brett Ratner, David Yates and David Dobkin were mentioned.
+Reports began to surface around the internet about possible directors; apparently the studios wanted Peter Jackson to return, but such names as Neill Blomkamp, Brett Ratner, David Yates and David Dobkin were mentioned.

-However, this incident received negative reaction from many Hobbit fans, who were angry at MGM for delaying the project.
+However, this incident received negative reaction from many The Hobbit fans, who were angry at Metro-Goldwyn-Mayer for delaying the project.
 They also tried willing the studio to sell their rights to Warner Bros.
 On 27 July, del Toro responded to these angry fans, saying that "it wasn't just MGM.
 These are very complicated movies, economically and politically."